oxarbitrage/worker-proposals/elasticsearch-plugin.md

 Plugin aims to be included and be part bitshares-core project as a cheaper ram full node alternative to `account_history_plugin` while obtaining the benefits in quering the huge amounts of data present in the blockchain in a new way.

-Plugin should be improved in speed and performance by the dev community and active workers, some basic maintence will be needed if a new operation cames in(we need to add it to the visitor).
+Plugin should be improved in speed and performance by the dev community and active workers, some basic maintence will be needed for example if a new operation cames in(we need to add it to the visitor).
 Interested third parties can improve it for their own needs but i think Bitshares should do the basic maintence of this.

+Market data plugin alternative is the next structure of objects we may want to move to ES.